 Marine wildlife recovery centre in the Balearic Islands

-The COFIB marine fauna department was created in 2019 to deal with the new nesting events of sea turtles (Caretta caretta) that took place that same year in the Balearic Islands.
+The Marine Fauna Department of COFIB was created in 2019 to deal with the new nesting events of sea turtles (Caretta caretta) that took place that same year in the Balearic Islands.
+Since its creation, it has grown in staff and resources and expanded its areas of action, developing volunteer management programs and environmental education and awareness campaigns.
+Since 2021, it has also been carrying out a research and monitoring project on elasmobranch populations in the Balearic Islands.

 NESTING OF SEA TURTLES IN THE BALEARIC ISLANDS

-Since then, the department has been responsible for coordinating and managing all nesting events that occur in the archipelago, protecting and monitoring the nests, relocating them if necessary, taking some of the eggs to an artificial incubator and coordinating awareness-raising and volunteering activities around these events.
+Since its creation, the department has been responsible for coordinating and managing all nesting events that occur in the archipelago, protecting and monitoring the nests, relocating them if necessary, taking some of the eggs to an artificial incubator and coordinating awareness-raising and volunteering activities around these events.

 In the Balearic Islands, to date, the following nesting events have been detected: